Decemberunderground: Recording

 Over 120 songs were written for the album, the majority of them never finished or released.

 Recording took place at Conway Recording Studios and Sage & Sound Recording Studios in Los Angeles, California.
 Sessions were produced by Jerry Finn with Joe McGrath handling recording.
 They were assisted by engineers Seth Waldmann, Jason Gossman, Kevin Mills, Eric Weaver, Dimitar Krnjaic and Keith Armstrong.
 In addition to Puget's programming and keyboards, Ronan Harris of VNV Nation and Dave McCracken contributed additional programming and keyboards.
 Finn and Chris Lord-Alge mixed the recordings at Conway Studios and Resonate Music.
 Ted Jensen mastered the recordings at Sterling Sound in New York City.

 Music

-Usually described as an alternative rock, emo and post-hardcore album, Decemberunderground contains a variety of genre elements in the various songs, including EDM, new wave, gothic rock, hardcore punk, synthwave and synthpop.
+Mainly described as a post-hardcore, alternative rock and emo album, Decemberunderground also contains a variety of genre elements, including EDM, new wave, gothic rock, hardcore punk, synthwave and synthpop.
 Ed Thompson of IGN compared the album to bands such as U2, the Cure, the Smiths, Depeche Mode and Alphaville.
 Alternative Press compared the album to 1980s synthwave music.

 Regarding the album's title, lead singer Davey Havok said, "Decemberunderground is a time and a place.
 It is where the cold can huddle together in darkness and isolation."
 The album's title is sung in a lyric in the song "The Interview".